Mruruc/OOP/README.md

-This repository purpose is for education, who are wants to learn about java programing language.
+This repository purpose is for education,
+Who are wants to learn about java programing language.
-Part by part Core java aplication. interview questions on the relevant topic.
+Part by part OOP in java and aplications. interview questions on the relevant topic.